 Note: Trips on Lake Thun start from Interlaken West, while trips on Lake Brienz start from Interlaken Ost!
 If you do the trip up to Grindelwald like we did, then you will want Interlaken Ost station.

-5) You get to stay in the most magical places
+Stay in the most magical places

 There’s something to be said for waking up in a comfy room with an amazing view of the mountains.
 How about enjoying your breakfast with a view of the Bernese Alps?
 Check!